rosepearson/GeoFabrics/README.md

 `python -m unittest`

 ## Instructions for use in spyder
-If you are using spider you can make the following changes to run main and test1.py using Run (F5)
+If you are using spyder you can make the following changes to run main and test1.py using Run (F5)

 ### Running main